ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 We are excited by the new unknown symbols.
-They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artefacts) be their translation.
+They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artifacts) be their translation.

 None of the symbols on the artifact is used twice.
 This indicates one of tho possibilities: